JeffMcClintock/GMPI/README.md

 # Sample-accurate automation and MIDI by default

-The GMPI framework by default parses incoming events and subdivides the audio buffers. e.g. if an event is scheduled halfway through a process-block, the framework will process the first half of the samples, notify the plugin of the event, and then process the remaining samples.
+The GMPI framework by default parses incoming events and subdivides the audio buffers. e.g. if an event is scheduled halfway through a process-block, the framework will process the first half of [...]

-This is why the GMPI samples look so clean and minimal, because the *framework* ensures that events are handled at the right time (and it's easy to override if you prefer to handle events manually).
+This is why the GMPI samples look so clean and minimal, because the *framework* ensures that events are handled at the right time (and it's easy to override if you prefer to handle events manuall[...]

 # Simultaneous parameter changes